Family and Consumer Sciences Class Syllabus

 Each student will be expected to maintain a classroom portfolio.
 Contents of the portfolio will be assessed during each nine weeks.

 Grading policy, make-up work, and the tardy policy (consequences) are outlined in the NWHS student handbook.

 Grading scale: A = 93-- 100 , B = 85-- 92, C = 74-- 84, D = 67-- 73, F= 0--66

-No backpacks or purses in the classroom.
-You may being a small zipper bag to keep supplies in for class.
+ALL backpacks and purses are to be placed under student’s chair or under the table.
+You should bring a small zipper bag to keep supplies in for class.